austinjhunt/BernieSandersGreetingCard/README.md

 1) open terminal

-2)clone the repository
+2) clone the repository

-3)navigate to the BernieSandersGreetingCard directory ('cd BernieSandersGreetingCard')
+3) navigate to the BernieSandersGreetingCard directory ('cd BernieSandersGreetingCard')

-4)use the command 'python valentineGreeting.py' to execute the file!
+4) use the command 'python valentineGreeting.py' to execute the file!